cometbft/cometbft/spec/mempool/gossip/dog.md

 The `adjustRedundancy` action:
-1. First it calls `controllerActions` to compute the current redundancy level and determines the next steps such as unblocking `HaveTx` messages or sending a `Reset` message to a randomly chosen peer.
+1. First it calls `controllerActions` to compute the current redundancy level and determines the next steps such as unblocking `HaveTx` messages or sending a `ResetRoute` message to a randomly chosen peer.
 2. After making the adjustment, it resets the transaction counters so that redundancy is computed independently of past measurements.
 ```bluespec "actions" +=